vandrada/buddy/README.md

 # Buddy

 ## API
-The api is built using Flask and alembic to manage the database migrations.
+The api is built using Flask, Python 3, and alembic to manage the database migrations.

 ### Database
-The api assumes a PostgreSQL database
+The api assumes a PostgreSQL database.

 ### Environment Variables
 The api is largely driven by environment variables.
-The following are the ones that important:
+The following are the ones that are important:

 * `DB_NAME`: the name of the database to connect to, assumes `buddy`
 * `DB_HOST`: the db cluster host, assumes `localhost`
 * `DB_USER`: the user to connect as, assumes $USER or, `buddy`
-* `DB_PASS`: the password the database, if required.
+* `DB_PASS`: the password for the database, if required.
 Makes no assumptions

 ### Up and Running